rishabhc32/zapcircle/content/posts/async-await-js.md

     // function-body
 }
 ```
 An "async" function always returns a promise.
-If returned value is `non-promise` then JavaScript wraps it in an implicit `Promise`.
+If the returned value is `non-promise` then JavaScript wraps it in an implicit `Promise`.

 Example:
 ``` javascript